Differential Privacy for Secure Machine Learning in Healthcare IoT-Cloud Systems: Performance Evaluation

-\emph{(iv) Epsilon Threshold Analysis for Healthcare Applications:} The extended epsilon range enables identification of use-case-specific deployment recommendations.
-For \textbf{individual patient analytics} requiring strong privacy ($\varepsilon \in \{0.5, 1.0\}$): only Random Forest achieves marginally useful accuracy (75.0-75.7\%), indicating that input perturbation at this privacy level requires either larger datasets ($n > 5000$) or alternative approaches such as output perturbation.
-For \textbf{cohort-level research} with moderate privacy ($\varepsilon \in \{2.0, 3.0\}$): Random Forest (72.9\%) and Logistic Regression (75.5\%) provide acceptable utility at $\varepsilon=3.0$, suitable for multi-site clinical trials with informed consent.
-For \textbf{population-level analytics} with regulatory-compliant privacy ($\varepsilon \in \{5.0, 10.0\}$): all supervised algorithms achieve 82-86\% accuracy, enabling epidemiological studies, public health surveillance, and quality improvement initiatives while maintaining census-level privacy standards~\cite{abowd2018us}.
+\emph{(iv) $\varepsilon$ Threshold Analysis for Healthcare Applications:} The extended epsilon range enables identification of use-case-specific deployment recommendations.
+For \textbf{individual patient analytics} requiring strong privacy ($\varepsilon \in \{0.5, 1.0\}$): all algorithms exhibit high variance (std: 2.5--28.5\%), with Logistic Regression Laplace achieving the most reliable performance (68.6$\pm$2.5\% at $\varepsilon=1.0$).
+The elevated variance at low $\varepsilon$ indicates that input perturbation at this privacy level produces unreliable results on datasets of this scale, suggesting the need for either larger datasets ($n > 5000$) or alternative approaches such as output perturbation.
+For \textbf{cohort-level research} with moderate privacy ($\varepsilon \in \{2.0, 3.0\}$): Random Forest Laplace achieves 81.7$\pm$1.9\% and Logistic Regression 77.2$\pm$2.2\% at $\varepsilon=3.0$ with low variance, providing acceptable utility for multi-site clinical trials with informed consent.
+For \textbf{population-level analytics} with regulatory-compliant privacy ($\varepsilon \in \{5.0, 10.0\}$): supervised algorithms with Laplace noise achieve 80--84\% accuracy with std $<$2.5\%, enabling epidemiological studies, public health surveillance, and quality improvement initiatives while maintaining census-level privacy standards~\cite{Abowd2018}.